The magnificent Grand Opera House was once located at 11 Adelaide St W (between Grand Opera Lane and Bay St, on the south side) in downtown Toronto.

 For the gala performance in 1874, Mrs Morrison, who was also an actress, came out of retirement to tread the boards as Lady Teazle in The School for Scandal.

-Even though the Grand Opera House was a centre for elite social activities and attracted major international acts, the elegant theatre was in financial trouble.
+Even though the Grand Opera House was a centre for elite social activities and attracted significant international acts, the elegant theatre was in financial trouble.
 It was sold at auction just two years after opening to Alexander Manning.

 On a November morning in 1879, the theatre was destroyed by fire.
 Even though there were fire escapes and hydrants, the theatre’s stage carpenter and his wife and daughter, who lived on an upper floor in the northwest corner of the Grand proper, perished in the fire.
 A week later, an inquest into the fire concluded, and within days, the rebuilding of the theatre began.